-There are many different types of benefit available.
+There are many different types of benefit and support available.
 We can give general advice and signpost you to sources of information.

 Visit the Connect to Support website for information about advice, activities and services.